-Implementation of MSW charging provides greater incentives for households/tenants to put waste separation at the source and clean recycling into practice, thereby reducing the overall expenditures on MSW charging.
-If PWCs also provide recycling collection services, they can consult with PMCs or other relevant management organisations on waste separation/recycling arrangements and coordinate with them to promote waste reduction and recycling.
+"Implementation of MSW charging provides greater incentives for households/tenants practise waste reduction and waste separation at source as well as clean recycling, which in turn reduces the overall expenditures on MSW charging.
+If PWCs also provide recycling collection services, they can consult with PMCs or other relevant management organisations on waste separation/recycling arrangements and coordinate with them to promote waste reduction and recycling."